Stop putting emotion into the things you would previously worry about and instead focus your emotion on the things that are going right. Stop trying!

 Reconnecting With Your Inner Voice

+Try using these steps the next time contrast causes you to realize you want something more out of life.
+Start listening to your inner voice, to your feelings.
+Paying more attention to your good feelings and less attention to your worries.
 Be determined to have fun and be happy rather than determined to “succeed,” and I bet you will see that happiness brings success automatically.